7 Best Chest Workout Machines (Best Exercises, Muscle Worked)

 The Pec Deck Machine, also called the machine chest fly, is designed to work on the chest muscles.
 It consists of a seat with a backrest and two arm pads or handles on each side.

-Unlike the Chest Press Machine, which involves a pushing action, the Pec Deck Machine focuses on the horizontal adduction of the arm, meaning you’re bringing your arms close together in front of you.
-It works by creating tension on your chest muscles, which causes them to contract and grow.
+Unlike the Chest Press Machine, which involves a pushing action, the Pec Deck Machine focuses on horizontal arm adduction, meaning you bring your arms close together in front of you.
+It creates tension in your chest muscles, which causes them to contract and grow.

-The angle at which you perform the machine chest fly can impact the muscles that are targeted, such as the upper, middle, and lower chest.
+The angle at which you perform the machine chest fly can impact the targeted muscles, such as the upper, middle, and lower chest.

 Machine Chest Fly Vs. Pec Deck Fly